tiagopog/smart_rspec/README.md

 ### Matchers

-SmartRspec gathers a collection of custom useful matchers.
+SmartRspec gathers a collection of custom useful matchers:

 #### be_ascending